Is Pasta Low FODMAP? Your Complete Guide to Low FODMAP Pasta

 Regular wheat pasta is high FODMAP and should be avoided during the low FODMAP elimination phase.
 At a typical 1-cup serving, wheat pasta contains high levels of fructans that trigger IBS symptoms in most sensitive individuals.

-Fortunately, gluten-free pasta made from rice, corn, or quinoa is low FODMAP at servings up to 1 cup cooked, providing a satisfying alternative that doesn’t compromise on taste or texture.
+Fortunately, low FODMAP pasta options are widely available.
+Gluten free pasta made from rice, corn, or quinoa is low FODMAP at servings up to 1 cup cooked, providing a satisfying alternative that doesn’t compromise on taste or texture.
+Brands like Barilla Gluten Free, Jovial, and Tinkyada make it easy to find quality options at most grocery stores.

 Frequently Asked Questions